rbowsley/lamplighthelp/source/13-2-4_Using_a_Group_Data_View_to_Create_a_Summary_Page.markdown

 To change the {{group}} data view you use, just repeat this process.

-To remove the summary tab completely, open a it tab in any profile, scroll to the bottom and click 'remove summary tab'.
+To remove the summary tab completely, open it in any profile, scroll to the bottom and click 'remove summary tab'.

 ##### Tags